 0.5 senior lecturer in Fine Art at UCA Farnham, Pathway leader for Stage One, and teaching across BA and MA programmes.
 I am also a sessional lecturer in Creative Arts Education, contributing to Graduate, Postgraduate Certificates, and MA.
 Straddling the domains of sculpture, performance, the live and recorded image, the book, process, participation, research and writing, my art practice researches and reimagines histories of the body, often triggered by the processes and lived experiences of my own body, particularly the digestive system, and through feminisms, and ancient artefacts and rituals, to explore process, processing and embodied ways of knowing and becoming.

-bookRoom has been engaged with critical research, curating, publishing and teaching for over 10 years through a number of interrelated activities; Phd research, conferences, exhibitions, an artist books collection.
+bookRoom is an experimental post-digital publishing platform, engaged with critical research, curating, and teaching for over 10 years, through a number of interrelated activities; Phd research, conferences, exhibitions, an artist books collection.

-bookRoom has become a significant platform for experimentation, conceptualisation, materialisation, and dissemination of published material on the interplay between electronic and print culture in the post digital age (2 anthologies/surveys of writings by key international practitioners and thinkers /the book is alive !
-(2012), Code X (2015), one publication on working with archive and art activism / RISE WITH YOUR CLASS (2016) and 8 artists publications by UCA researchers and invited artists.
+bookRoom has become a significant platform for experimentation, conceptualisation, materialisation, and dissemination of research on the interplay between electronic and print culture (2 anthologies/surveys of writings by key international practitioners and thinkers /the book is alive !
+(2012), Code X (2015), one publication on working with archive and art activism / RISE WITH YOUR CLASS (2016) and 9 artists publications by UCA researchers and invited artists.

 bookRoom has involved members of staff across UCA including: James Trafford (School of Communication Design), Simon Aeppli & Harry Whalley (School of Film, Media & Performing Arts) and Rob Mcdonald (School of Further Education).